taolson/Admiran/README.md

 * Underscores allowed in integer literals
 * Automatically-derived instances of ord (comparison) and show instances for user-defined data types and type aliases
-* Typed "holes" to have the type checker report the type of a specified hole in a type spec or expression
+* Type "holes" to have the type checker report the type of a specified hole in a type spec

 ### Differences from Haskell